Openness in Adoption

 Transitional Care Families

 Newborns may be able to go home directly with the adoptive family.
-However, on a few occasions the newborn will go to one of Generations Adoptions’ licensed and loving Transitional Care families.
+However, on a few occasions the newborn will go to one of Nightlight’s licensed and loving “Cradle Care” families if there is a legal risk situation.
 Stays may vary from 2 days – 2 months depending upon the legal situation of the child.